David Pryor

-David Hampton Pryor (born August 29, 1934) is an American politician and former Democratic United States Representative and United States Senator from the State of Arkansas.
-Pryor also served as the 39th Governor of Arkansas from 1975 to 1979 and was a member of the Arkansas House of Representatives from 1960 to 1966.
-He served as the interim chairman of the Arkansas Democratic Party, following Bill Gwatney's assassination.
+David Hampton Pryor (August 29, 1934 – April 20, 2024) was an American politician who served as a representative for Arkansas's 4th congressional district from 1966 until 1973 and as a senator from Arkansas from 1979 until 1997.
+A member of the Democratic Party, Pryor also served as the 39th governor of Arkansas from 1975 to 1979 and was a member of the Arkansas House of Representatives from 1960 to 1966.
+He served as the acting chairman of the Arkansas Democratic Party from 2008 to 2009, following Bill Gwatney's assassination.

 Early life

-Pryor was born in Camden, the seat of Ouachita County in southern Arkansas, to William Edgar Pryor and the former Susan Pryor (née Newton).
+David Hampton Pryor was born in Camden, the seat of Ouachita County in southern Arkansas, to William Edgar Pryor and the former Susan Pryor (née Newton).
 Both had deep roots in Arkansas; the marriage 'united two of the pioneer families of Arkansas'.
 William Pryor moved to Camden from Holly Springs in 1923 and started selling cars.
 By 1933, he had bought the partners out of the business and become sole owner of Edgar Pryor Inc, a well-known Chevrolet dealership in the area.
-The family was also involved in the civic, religious and political life of Camden, with W.E. serving as Ouachita County Sheriff from 1939 to 1942.
+The family was also involved in the civic, religious, and political life of Camden, with W.E. serving as Ouachita County Sheriff from 1939 to 1942.

-David was a third generation Ouachita County resident.
+Pryor was a third generation Ouachita County resident.
 He attended public schools in Camden, attended Henderson State Teacher's College in Arkadelphia, and graduated from the University of Arkansas in Fayetteville in 1957.
 Pryor was founder and publisher of the Ouachita Citizen from 1957 to 1960.
 He graduated from law school at the University of Arkansas in 1964 and was admitted to the bar that same year.

 Political career

 Pryor first won elected office representing Ouachita County in the Arkansas House of Representatives in 1960.
 Seated as a member of the 63rd Arkansas General Assembly, Pryor would win reelection to the seat in 1962 and 1964.

-He was elected to Congress in 1966 following a vacancy that year after U.S. President Lyndon B. Johnson appointed fellow Democrat Oren Harris to a federal judgeship.
-In the primary, Pryor defeated the Texarkana lawyer Richard S. Arnold, whom he later described as "a very, very close friend."
-Pryor thereafter defeated the Republican candidate, A. Lynn Lowe of Texarkana, by a comfortable margin.
-Lowe would subsequently become chairman of the fledgling Arkansas GOP.
-Pryor was reelected to the House twice and served from November 8, 1966 to January 3, 1973.

-He was not a candidate for reelection in 1972.
-Instead he failed in a hard-fought campaign to wrest the Democratic U.S. Senate nomination from the popular conservative John L. McClellan, from Sheridan, Arkansas.